MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ---
-title: Use one-click ingestion to ingest data into a new Azure Data Explorer table
+title: Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer
 description: Ingesting (loading) data into a new Azure Data Explorer table simply, using one-click ingestion.
 author: orspod
 ms.author: orspodek